ipersids/2d-maze-game/README.md

 - [x] Handle user input:
 	* Implement movement in 4 directions: up, down, left, and right.
 	* Handle closing the window with ESC.
+- [x] Handle player interaction with collectibles and counter:
+	* Detect the collectables and unset it on the map.
+	* Decrease amount of collectables to handle the exit from the game later.
+	* Print number of movements to stdout.

 </details>